Different Cities – Same Dilemmas

 Both Uber and Lyft will only pay for damage to a driver’s car if the driver’s already has physical damage insurance and no other insurance will cover it.
 But it does so with high deductibles that the driver must pay themselves.
 Uber’s deductible is $1,000.00 and Lyft is even worse with a $2,500.00 deductible.
 So if a driver has an at-fault accident or an accident with another vehicle either that drives off, or that driver is uninsured/under-insured the TNC driver cannot work until the car is repaired.
 Therefore (1) no income, (2) a surprise car insurance bill of $1,000.00-$2,500.00, or even the full cost of the repair, and if injured, (3) a stream of significant medical bills.
 Even if the TNC driver has an injury accident with the other insured vehicle at fault, they are out their income stream while they wait for some sort of settlement with the other party’s insurance carrier.
 Most TNC drivers have no financial cushion and an injury accident frequently pushes them into bankruptcy.

-If this seems like an unlikely set of circumstances, I encourage readers to search sites like GoFundMe with the search term “Uber” or “Lyft” and see the number of drivers hoping for charity to get out of a dead-end situation.
+If this seems like an unlikely set of circumstances, I encourage readers to search sites like GoFundMe with the search term “Uber” or “Lyft” and see over 13,000 requests for charity to get out of dead-end situations.
 Here is an example:

 “Early this morning while Tim was driving for Uber his car was struck by another vehicle when it failed to stop at a red traffic light.
 Tim was the only survivor from his vehicle.

 His injuries include bleeding near the liver which he is continuing to undergo scans to determine the source and cracked vertebrae.

 Tim’s work is the main source of income for his family and the car lost in the accident was their primary vehicle.
 It is unclear at this time how much work and income will be lost due to this accident, not to mention the inevitable mountain of medical bills he will be faced with.